stat6250-s17/course-questions-wiki/week-01/README.md

 * Question * (pbarlota-stat6250) : How many questions we are supposed to add every week.
 * Question * (pbarlota-stat6250) : Even if I read the text book and watch online vedio, if I am unclear of any SAS concepts, can we post the questions anytime on slack to get it clear?
-* Question * (pbarlota-stat6250) : Is SAS object oriented language and case sensitive?
-* Question * (pbarlota-stat6250) : Do I have to be very good in SAS programming to clear final exam or good knowledge of concept is enough.
+* Question * (pbarlota-stat6250) : Do I have to be very good in SAS programming to clear final exam or good knowledge of SAS concepts is enough.
 * Question * (pbarlota-stat6250) : Is the team project based on the study I do in that week?
 * Question * (pbarlota-stat6250) : To complete the SAS receipe do I just have to copy paste the code in Bay Cloud?
 * Question * (pbarlota-stat6250) : If I want to make any correction to the assignment after submission what I need to do?